 The construction of the Kölner Dom (Cologne Cathedral) , abandoned in the 15th century (E7), was continued by construction in the 19th century (E7).
 [The construction in the 19th century adapted the initial plans so as to preserve the intended appearance.]
 (Wolff, 1999)

-In First Order Logic:
+In first-order logic: